cswpy/SimpleDB/Lab2/README.md

 ## Time Spent

 We spent roughly three full days as a group of three to finish this lab.
-A significant portion of our time was spent fixing the errors from the system tests, which we found to be much more harder to debug than the individual tests.
+A significant portion of our time was spent fixing the errors from the system tests, which we found to be much harder to debug than the individual tests.